Tips on How to Reduce Air Consumption During Scuba Diving

 When you master to keep neutral buoyancy, then you need less adjusting with your fins to maintain a constant depth.
 You conserve a lot of energy that way and won’t always fight to keep off the bottom or float to the surface.

 In neutral buoyancy, you glide between fin strokes and stay at the same depth without effort.
 It makes the dive more enjoyable and prevents you from burning through your air when you master buoyancy control.
+PADI and other organizations offer training and courses to master peak performance buoyancy.

 18 – Keep your Position